-Due to COVID-19 impacts, Metrolink ridership projections for FY 2020/21 will not be known until their annual budget is submitted in August 2020.
+Due to COVID-19 impacts, Metrolink ridership projections are based on a moderate growth pattern that has been impacted by the several waves of COVID peaks.
 Metrolink is also analyzing customer survey findings to develop strategies and priorities to regain riders.
 Public health orders will also be a determining factor on when services might begin to return to pre-COVID-19 levels.
+Current projections indicate it may take several years to fully recover to previous ridership levels.